jsshargel/SEIM-Azure-Sentinel/README.md

 # SIEM Lab Monitoring Real-Time Attacks Using Microsoft(Azure) Sentinel
-- The goal of this lab is to create a Virtual Machine in Azure and then make it extremely vulnerable to attackers.
-Once we do that we will use log analytics workspace to monitor that traffic and finally plot it on a map using PowerShell and Sentinel.
+- The goal of this lab is to create an extremely vulnerable Virtual Machine in Azure to simulate real-world attacks.
+We'll then use PowerShell to extract IP Addresses from the Windows Event Monitor, specifically from failed RDP login attempts.
+The script will send the IP Addresses to a GeoLocation API so that we can figure out exactly where the attacks are coming from.
+The data gathered will then be logged and analyzed using Azure Log Analytics Workspace.
+Once in log analytics, we'll point the data to Azure Sentinel to visualize the data on a map!
 # Technologies Used
 - Virtualization/Cloud Platform: Azure
 - SIEM: Azure Sentinel